Recognizing excellence on the frontiers of ultrafast lasers.

-The OSA Foundation (OSAF) and Coherent, Inc. have partnered to create the Bernard J. Couillaud Prize.
-The Prize provides the opportunity for an early-career professional (1-5 years post highest degree) to pursue a compelling and innovative project that has the potential to make a meaningful and positive impact on the science and applications of ultrafast lasers.
-One early career professional will receive a merit-based award which includes a $20,500 USD prize and $5,000 USD in travel expenses.
+The foundation and Coherent, Inc. partnered to create the Bernard J. Couillaud Prize, which provides the opportunity for an early-career professional to pursue a compelling and innovative project that has the potential to make a meaningful and positive impact on the science and applications of ultrafast lasers.

 - Must be an early career professional (1-5 years post highest degree) pursuing a compelling project that has a meaningful global impact.